On Glimmers and Grounding: A Guide to Rebalancing Your Nervous System

 Polyvagal Theory and the Vagus Nerve

 My friend Nōn Wels, a mental health advocate whose podcasts you should listen to—You, Me, Empathy; We Can’t Do It Alone—created these cards with the artist Ess Crossley.
-They’re thoughtful, engaging and can be used in a variety of ways—with students or with close friends and partners.
+They’re thoughtful, engaging, and can be used in various ways—with students or close friends and partners.

-Have a look and consider purchasing as a gift for you or others.
-If you are a teacher or own a store and want to sell or use them, click the link for ways to get in touch with NĹŤn.
+Have a look and consider purchasing as a gift for yourself or others.
+If you are a teacher or own a store and want to sell or use them, click the link for ways to get in touch with Nōn.

 Look for Glimmers & Balance Your Nervous System.

 I write this on the Friday before the 2024 election.
-You’ll receive this the day after; either we’ll know who is our next president, or we won’t.
+You’ll receive this the day after; either we’ll know who our next president is or won’t.
 We’ll be devastated, or elated.
 Some might be planning to leave the country forever, others might be actively renewing their leases.

 I worry there will be violence.

-In the meantime, I’m out here looking for glimmers to calm myself down, and balance my nervous system.
+In the meantime, I’m out here looking for signals to calm myself down and balance my nervous system.

-Before I dive into what I mean by “glimmer” I want to tell you a wild story.
+Before I dive into the thick of today’s topic, I need to tell you a wild story.

-The other day, before heading out with Busy for our afternoon walk, I put two books on my little coffee table bench to look through when I returned.
+After a Zoom class I’m taking and right before heading out with Busy for our afternoon walk, I put two books on my little coffee table bench to remind myself I want to look through them when I return.

 Then we headed out.